seatable/seatable-admin-docs/docs/docker/Developer-Edition/Deploy SeaTable-DE with Docker.md

 ```

-NOTE: Older SeaTable versions are also available on Docker Hub.
-To pull an older version, replace 'latest' by the desired version.
+NOTE: Older SeaTable versions are also available on [Docker Hub](https://hub.docker.com/r/seatable/seatable-developer/tags).
+To pull an older version, replace 'latest' by the desired version like `seatable/seatable-developer:4.1.0`.

 ### Downloading and Modifying docker-compose.yml